How to Improve Your SEO Rankings Using Pillar Pages

 2. How far in advance should I plan seasonal content?

 Start way earlier than you think – around 4 to 6 months ahead- to give your content time to rank.
-That means if you’re targeting December, you’re working in July.
-This way, you’re not scrambling at the last minute, and search engines have time to notice and index it properly.
+That is; when you want to sell in December, you are working in July.
+In this manner, you are not rushing at the eleventh hour and search engines get time to pick it and index it appropriately.

 3. Can small businesses benefit from seasonal SEO?